BasecampRegular price$17.50 Sale price

 ||Carmo de Minas, Brazil||Gakenkke District, Rwanda

-This group of pioneers sought the help of experts and scientists to know the actual quality of coffees and how to produce quality in large-scale.
-These experts shared with the group about the Pulped Natural Processing Method and how it would be helpful on their wish.
+This group of pioneers sought the help of experts and scientists to know the actual quality of coffees and how to produce quality on a large-scale.
+These experts shared with the group about the Pulped Natural Processing Method and how it would be helpful in their wish.
 Helcio was one of the first growers to get the facilities needed for this method, being a pioneer in the region.

 "Our main challenge is in manpower, there will be a change in the characteristic of our coffee region due to this factor.
 And we need to be prepared for this moment"

 We have been privileged to work with Bumbogo CWS since 2017 and were the second international buyer to purchase and visit Bumbogo.
 In the three years we've visited, we've been greeted with a traditional song and dance.
 It's a surreal feeling being welcomed into this place of business in such a warm and welcoming fashion.